huijieZH/Deep-reinforcement-learning-on-Minecraft/README.md

         --ROOT <YOUR LOCAL REPO PATH> \
         --DATASET_LOC <YOUR LOCAL REPO PATH>/data/rawdata/MineRLTreechopVectorObf-v0 \
         --MODEL_SAVE <YOUR LOCAL REPO PATH>/saved_network\
+        --agentname best_model.pt
         --actionNum 32 \
         --n 25 \
 ```
+The results of different architecture is shown in the table: